tpascarella/sr50/docs/investing/investing-strategy.md

 - [Gold and other precious metals](gold.md)
 - [Guns and ammunition](guns.md)

+## Have an Exit Strategy

+A lot of investors think that their holding period should be forever for their assets, and are afraid to pull profits out of their investments.
+This assumes that the price will always go up and there will never be a correction, and history has shown that is not the case.

+Pull profits out of one investment and reinvest it into other assets that are currently undervalued.
+Have some target price you are willing to sell in your mind.

 ## Do Not Draw Attention to Yourself

 Openly talking about your assets or flaunting your money can make you a target for assault, robbery, or a gold digging spouse.